tidwall/tidwall/README.md

 My software is free and comes with no warranty.
 If your company uses my software and runs into a problem, file an issue.
-If you need priority support or a new feature, contact me directly.
+If you need priority support, contact me directly.